robcarver17/pysystemtrade/docs/production.md

 #### Risk target

-The actual risk a strategy will take depends on both it's capital and it's risk target.
+The actual risk a strategy will take depends on both it's capital, and it's risk target.
 The risk target is set in the configuration option, `percentage_vol_target`, in the backtest configuration YAML file for the relevant strategy (if not supplied, the `defaults.yaml` value is used; this is *not* overridden by `private_config.yaml`).
 Risk targets can be different across strategies.

 #### Changing risk targets and/or capital